Terrorism in China: Tibet

-In the aftermath of the revolt, Chinese authorities imposed radical social reforms and further restrictions to religious freedom.
+In the aftermath of the revolt, Chinese authorities imposed radical social reforms and further restrictions on religious freedom.
 The Great Leap Forward and Cultural Revolution further intensified Tibetan resentment against Chinese rule and strengthened group identification.
-By 1980, Deng Xiaoping's ascension to leadership and the implementation of the Chinese economic reform program led to reform of earlier repressive policies against ethnic minorities, and granted nominal political autonomy to Tibet.
-While the Chinese government has invested considerably in the development of the Tibetan economy, education system and infrastructure, the continuing restrictions to religious expression and political participation resulted in resentment amongst the Tibetan populace, leading to the 1987–1989 Tibetan unrest.
+By 1980, Deng Xiaoping's ascension to leadership and the implementation of the reform and opening up program led to the reform of earlier repressive policies against ethnic minorities, and granted nominal political autonomy to Tibet.
+While the Chinese government has invested considerably in the development of the Tibetan economy, education system and infrastructure, the continuing restrictions on religious expression and political participation resulted in resentment amongst the Tibetan populace, leading to the 1987–1989 Tibetan unrest.
 The unrest prompted Chinese authorities to focus more on the economic, educational, and infrastructural development of the region, intensify efforts to undermine the religious and political influence of the Dalai Lama, and encourage ethnic Han migration to the region.

 Ogden notes that many Tibetans desire greater cultural and political autonomy, if not full independence.
 Outbreaks of violent clashes with authorities in the region occur only intermittently, such as in the 2008 Lhasa violence.
 Ogden credits the low incidence of conventional terrorism in Tibet to an undereducated population, swift and harsh responses to terrorism by the Chinese state, and the pacific influence of Buddhism.
 Nonetheless, there are segments of the Tibetan and Tibetan diasporic population who reject the leadership of the Dalai Lama and view violent opposition as the only viable route towards independence.
-Notable instances of violence against civilians include a series of attacks 1996 in the Tibetan capital of Lhasa, and a bombing in a public square in the city of Chengdu in April 2002, which Chinese authorities allege were carried out by Tibetan separatists.
+Notable instances of violence against civilians include a series of attacks in 1996 in the Tibetan capital of Lhasa, and a bombing in a public square in the city of Chengdu in April 2002, which Chinese authorities allege were carried out by Tibetan separatists.
 Chinese authorities adopt a broad definition of terrorism with respect to Tibet, and have labelled a variety of protests and expressions of opposition as terrorism.
 In 2012, for instance, authorities referred to the Dalai Lama's prayer sessions for Tibetan self-immolators as "terrorism in disguise."
 Authorities have also ascribed terrorist motives to Tibetan exiles who call for independence, and to Tibetan monks who travel to India without government authorization.